 Another safety tip for mosquito fogger use is to be very careful when you are pouring the insecticide solution into the fogger’s tank.
 In its original bottle, the insecticide is very concentrated because it gets thinned out when sprayed.

-So, if you get the solution on your hands or skin while it is in its original form, there is an even bigger possibility of allergic reaction.
-So wear gloves and some protective glasses even then to avoid possible accidents and trips to emergency room.
+So, if you get the solution on your hands or skin while in its original form, there will be an even higher possibility of an allergic reaction.
+Wear gloves and protective glasses while pouring the insecticide to avoid any possible accidents and trips to the emergency room.